+Marriage counselling, also referred to as relationship counselling or couples therapy, is a form of therapy that aims to help couples understand and resolve problems or areas of conflict in their relationships.
 For a couple to recover from the infidelity and broken trust, it takes commitment, determination and a willingness to be vulnerable.
 With these ingredients, couples or marriage counselling can certainly help repair a relationship following an affair.

 Infidelity, or being unfaithful in a marriage or committed relationship, can range from sexual infidelity, through different forms of physical contact with another person, to cyber affairs and emotional infidelity.
 The research suggests that in Australia, the most prevalent type of infidelity is an emotional affair.
 A person engaged in an emotional affair is getting their deep emotional needs met by someone outside of their relationship.
 In an emotional affair, one might have frequent contact with another person outside of the relationship, start to keep secrets from their partner, find themselves wanting to share any new or exciting personal news with this person first, spend a lot of time fantasising about them, feel deeply understood and accepted by them (while not feeling this way with their partner), discuss very intimate topics and develop a closeness and connection that does not exist within their marriage or relationship.
 It is reported that men are more sensitive to sexual affairs, while women feel more hurt when their partner has been emotionally unfaithful.